-Unless an equity loan is a home equity line of credit under Section 50(a)(6)(t), the loan must be scheduled to be repaid in substantially equal successive periodic installments, not more often than every 14 days and not less often than monthly, beginning no later than two months from the date the extension of credit is made, each of which equals or exceeds the amount of accrued interest as of the date of the scheduled installment.
+Unless an equity loan is a home equity line of credit under Section 50(a)(6)(t), the loan must be scheduled at closing to be repaid in substantially equal successive periodic installments, not more often than every 14 days and not less often than monthly, beginning no later than two months from the date the extension of credit is made, each of which equals or exceeds the amount of accrued interest as of the date of the scheduled installment.

-(1) The two month time period contained in Section 50(a)(6)(L)(i) begins on the date of closing.

-- (2) For purposes of Section 50(a)(6)(L)(i), a month is the period from a date in a month to the corresponding date in the succeeding month.
+- (1) Section 50(a)(6)(L)(i) does not prohibit a lender from agreeing with a borrower to modify an equity loan if the modification does not satisfy and replace the original equity loan and does not create a new extension of credit.
+The modification may include a deferment of the borrower's original obligation and may include amounts that are past due under the equity loan (e.g., accrued but unpaid interest, taxes and insurance). - (2) The two month time period contained in Section 50(a)(6)(L)(i) begins on the date of closing.
+A modification described by paragraph (1) of this subsection does not affect the two month time period. - (3) For purposes of Section 50(a)(6)(L)(i), a month is the period from a date in a month to the corresponding date in the succeeding month.
 For example, if a home equity loan closes on March 1, the first installment must be due no later than May 1.
 If the succeeding month does not have a corresponding date, the period ends on the last day of the succeeding month.
-For example, if a home equity loan closes on July 31, the first installment must be due no later than September 30. - (3) For a closed-end equity loan to have substantially equal successive periodic installments, some amount of principal must be reduced with each installment.
-This requirement prohibits balloon payments. - (4) Section 50(a)(6)(L)(i) does not preclude a lender's recovery of payments as necessary for other amounts such as taxes, adverse liens, insurance premiums, collection costs, and similar items.
+For example, if a home equity loan closes on July 31, the first installment must be due no later than September 30. - (4) For a closed-end equity loan to have substantially equal successive periodic installments, some amount of principal must be reduced with each installment.
+This requirement prohibits balloon payments. - (5) Section 50(a)(6)(L)(i) does not preclude a lender's recovery of payments as necessary for other amounts such as taxes, adverse liens, insurance premiums, collection costs, and similar items.

-Source: The provisions of this §153.11 adopted to be effective January 7, 2004, 29 TexReg 86; reviewed and amended to be effective November 13, 2008, 33 TexReg 9074; reviewed and readopted to be effective June 21, 203, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448.
+Source: The provisions of this §153.11 adopted to be effective January 7, 2004, 29 TexReg 86; reviewed and amended to be effective November 13, 2008, 33 TexReg 9074; reviewed and readopted to be effective June 21, 203, 38 TexReg 4393; reviewed and readopted to be effective July 28, 2016, 41 TexReg 5448; reviewed and amended to be effective November 26, 2020, 45 TexReg 8308.